 My Art Portfolio

-- Working on various tech-shows, podcasts, and voice-over projects has been my starting point when comes to art.
+- Working on various tech-shows, podcasts, and voice-over projects has been my starting point when it comes to art.
 Many of the projects, such as the “Touch by Beroozresani” podcast have gained massive exposure during their period of release.
 Look into my works in this area at this link.

-- “The Cure: Diversity with Love“ is a street photography project showcasing humane emotions when we are our true self.
+- “The Cure: Diversity with Love“ is a street photography project showcasing humane emotions when we are expressing our true self.
 The project also celebrates global diversity within various communities.

 - Last but not least, I have my Instagram profile, on which I practice personal branding.

 - “Athena: Nightwatch” is the technical implementation of a data structure for the computer to understand humane models of cognition and emotion.
 The data structure resembles the way human brain processes and stores data for further manipulation, knowledge extraction, and interpretation.
 The project is the starting point for a potential global initiative I would like to call “Refined View“.
-Through this project, I am aiming to redefine a set of fundamental structures (e.g. subjective language, interpretation methods, etc) we use for communication in order to create a new form of structural standard for global understanding among humans.
+Through this project, I am aiming to redefine a set of fundamental structures (e.g. subjective language, interpretation methods, etc) we use for communication on a daily basis in order to create a new form of structural standard for global understanding among humans.
 Athena is a work in progress.
 Refer to the project page for further descriptive videos.

 - Language School Automation System “Arielle”: Arielle is a fully working php-based all-in-one automation system, designed from the ground up, for any Iranian language school.
 Arielle is intuitive, easy to use, and above all it is web-based, which means the management personnel can make changes to their data anywhere, anytime.